Automounting sshfs

 ServerAliveInterval 15

-to .ssh/config, and ssh will send in-protocol keepalives every 15
+, and ssh will send in-protocol keepalives every 15

 seconds if the connection is idle, and die if it doesn’t receive

 anything back.
-Combine this with -o reconnect, and everything Just
+Combine this with -o reconnect

 Works when you change IPs